agimus-project/happypose/happypose/pose_estimators/megapose/README.md

 <!-- # Download Data and Models

-Download [this folder](https://drive.google.com/file/d/1wmTd86hGfVNWTvNi-S6hBGPhsRB2r-zf/view?usp=sharing) from google drive and place the contents in `$MEGAPOSE_DATA_DIR`.
+Download [this folder](https://drive.google.com/file/d/1wmTd86hGfVNWTvNi-S6hBGPhsRB2r-zf/view?usp=sharing) from google drive and place the contents in `$HAPPYPOSE_DATA_DIR`.
 After downloading you should have a folder structure like

 ```
-$MEGAPOSE_DATA_DIR/
+$HAPPYPOSE_DATA_DIR/
     bop_datasets/
     bop_models_panda3d/
     custom_models_panda3d/